-Zero gapping is the adjusting of the two blade tips for the purpose of quicker and sharper lines when edging (lining).
-It also causes the difference in fade or blend guide lines lengths to be smaller.
+Zero gapping is the adjusting of the two blade tips for quicker and sharper lines when edging (lining).
+It also causes the difference in fade or blends guidelines lengths to be smaller.

 What Does Zero Gapping A Clipper Do?

-Zero gap is usually required for lining.
-The more precise the lining, the smaller of a gap you will need.
-You can use it on fades or tapers as well to reduce blend lines, but some barbers think that not having that little bit of extra blade makes fading easier since there’s less “room” for error.
+Zero gaps are usually required for the lining.
+The more precise the lining, the smaller the gap you will need.
+You can use it on fades or tapers as well to reduce blend lines.
+Some barbers think that not having that little extra blade makes fading easier since there’s less “room” for error.

 Zero gaps are typically anywhere from 0.1mm – 0.4 mm in width.
 We recommend a minimum zero gap of 0.2 mm.